btc-git/FileReceipt/README.md

 ## Download (for most users)

-Download the latest version on GitHub [here](https://github.com/btc-git/FileReceipt/raw/main/FileReceipt.exe).
+Download the latest version of FileReceipt on GitHub [here](https://github.com/btc-git/FileReceipt/raw/main/FileReceipt.exe).
 (8/23/2023)
 - You may receive a [warning](https://learn.microsoft.com/en-us/windows/security/operating-system-security/virus-and-threat-protection/microsoft-defender-smartscreen/) when you run the program for the first time.
 To bypass the warning, click 'More info' and then 'Run anyway.'
-The program has been submitted to Microsoft for security analysis, which should make that warning go away soon.
+The program has been submitted to Microsoft and cleared their Smart Screen security analysis, which should make the warnings go away eventually.

 ## Build (for developers)